kaintels/kaintels.github.io/_pages/about.md

 My research topics of interest include, but are not limited to:

-- Multimodal learning
-- Representation learning
+- Explainable knowledge graph embbedding
+  - healthcare, cyber security, bibliography
+- Mixure of expert for human-animal interaction
-- Neural architecture search
+- Graph neural architecture search
+  - evolutionary computation